acisops/acis_anomaly_pages/source/trickle_bias_tplane.rst

 * If the T-plane has latched, the most immediately obvious symptom is saturated telemetry on one or more FEPs, with far too many events, and skipped frames on those FEPs.
 On an affected FEP, the threshold crossing counts in pmon will not change from one frame to the next.
-The symptoms disappear with the next science run, and may become apparent only when SSR data are examined.
+The symptoms disappear after the FEP power cycle in the next science run,, and may become apparent only when SSR data are examined.

 If the next science run has started before the next comm, a latched T-plane anomaly will not be apparent until SSR data are processed.